abdolence/slack-morphism/site/docs/docs/blocks-templating.md

 * `optChoiceItem`
 * `optChoiceGroup`

-They all lazily evaluated second parameter, so it might be useful as well.
+They all lazily evaluated a second parameter, so it might be useful as well.

 You can use them in Scala as: